GeorgLink/Business-Model-Canvas-MD-template/README.md

     </td>
     <td rowspan="2">
       <b><a href="Customer_Segments.md">Customer Segments</a></b>
-      <p>Our customers represent a variety of<br>corporations that value high-quality<br>training in operational management,<br>including areas of construction,<br>customer service, retail, healthcare.
-We strive to assist employers in maintaining dependable employees by enhancing workplace confidence and ability.</p>
+      <p>Our customers represent a variety of U.S. based corporations that value high-quality training in operational management, including areas of construction, customer service, retail, healthcare.<br> We strive to assist employers in maintaining dependable employees by enhancing workplace confidence and ability.</p>
     </td>
   </tr>
   <tr>